 In what ways will students receive feedback on assessed work, including formal examinations?
+Please delete those statements that do not apply.
+This list is not exhaustive and you may add additional feedback methods as appropriate.

 Turnitin

 Feedback against the assessment rubric and a word bank.
 Use of feedback box on Turnitin (with an option for three minutes of verbal feedback as appropriate).
 Marks to be returned via Turnitin.